 Page 1: Biography

-Henare Potae died at Kaiti, Gisborne, on 5 October 1895.
-His funeral was held at Tokomaru Bay, where he was buried with his father in the Tuatini cemetery.
+Hēnare Pōtae died at Kaitī, Gisborne, on 5 October 1895.
+His funeral was held at Tokomaru Bay, where he was buried alongside his father in the Tuatini cemetery.